daradkeh69/Daradkehh/README.md

 ### Tools & Skills
 Good with Linux, networking, and programming.
 Experienced in different areas of cybersecurity like penetration testing and vulnerability assessment.

-I also run a small homelab that I take care of more than I probably should
+I also run a small homelab that I take care of more than I probably should.

 ### 👨‍💻 Learn more about me at https://daradkeh69.github.io/personal-portfolio/